earthdmitriy/rx-evo/src/app/services/tinyStore/readme.md

       if (is404(error)) return '404';
       if (is403(error)) return '403';
       if (is500(error)) return '500';
-      return 'unknown';// don't return error as is because ti will merge error unioun type into unknown }
+      return 'unknown';// don't return error as is because ti will merge return union type into unknown }
   });
 ```